klmhsb42/syncloud-ub-touch/README.md

 2. run ```clickable --ssh [IP-of-your-ut-device]```

 ## Publish

-login and upload the .click file located in /build/all/app/ folder under https://open-store.io/
+take the .click file located in /build/all/app/ folder and login and upload  under https://open-store.io/